 When you’re dealing with knee pain, you want to know one thing: does the treatment actually work?
 The good news is that Platelet-Rich Plasma (PRP) isn’t just a trend; it’s a therapy backed by a growing body of scientific evidence showing real, measurable results for people with knee osteoarthritis.
 Let’s look at what the research says about its effectiveness.

-What the Latest Research Shows
+What Does the Research Say About PRP?

 If you’re a numbers person, you’ll be happy to know that studies consistently show PRP’s benefits.
 Multiple clinical trials have found that PRP therapy is significantly more effective than a placebo (like a saline injection) for reducing pain and improving knee function, especially over several months.
 This isn’t just a temporary fix.